 December 2001 began with a bang when our Aviation Association held its "Thanksmas" party on the first of the month.
 Outgoing Social Chairman Harriet Wallace and her aides did a fine job, as usual, and the Lake Lodge was full of eager and persistent "Yankee Swappers."

 A feature of the evening was the awarding of the "Prop of Appreciation."
-This award was instigated several vears ago when Larry Jobe came across a very large, wooden propeller and offered it to the association to use a means of as special recognition persons who of have served above and beyond.
+This award was instigated several years ago when Larry Jobe came across a very large, wooden propeller and offered it to the association to use as a means of special recognition of persons who have served above and beyond.
 This is the fifth year of the award, and last year's recipient, Harriet Wallace, in a gracious speech handed the propeller over to Bruce (Red) Rossio, a former PMLAA president and the current emcee of the "Yankee Swap" event.
 Red is also a persuasive seller of door-prize tickets, probably selling more in one evening than anyone else could in a year.
 These ticket sales have funded scholarships for Tioga High's graduating seniors.
 Three cheers for Red!
-REMEMBERING A special memorial tree lighting held at the Meermans hangar on the 5th of December commemorated Chuck Everhart, who went down with his aircraft during bad weather, and Vern succumbed to cancer. yearly event.
-Though it evening, a great bonfire trees made it festive.
-As and Jane Hansen threw light the trees, those